konfuzio-ai/konfuzio-sdk/docs/sdk/examples/outlier-annotations/index.md

      :language: python
      :lines: 2,6-7,20,21

+All three of the methods return a list of Annotations that are deemed outliers by the logic of the current method; the contents of the output are not necessarily wrong, however, they may have some difference from the main body of the Annotations under a given Label.

 To have a more thorough check, you can use a method `get_probable_outliers` that allows for combining the aforementioned methods or have them run together and return only those Annotations that were detected by all of them.